DhruvBhalodia/Personal-DigiLocker/README.md

 # Personal-DigiLocker
 This is my DBMS project.
-In which I made Student's personal digilocker which keeps all files of studnets with additional many additional features.
+I made a Student's Digilocker which keeps all the files of students with many additional features.